Farsightedness may mean:

 Since it may not always be readily apparent that you're having trouble with your vision, the American Academy of Ophthalmology recommends the following intervals for regular eye exams:

-If you don't wear glasses or contacts, have no symptoms of eye trouble and are at a low risk of developing eye diseases, such as glaucoma, it's recommended that you have a baseline eye exam around age 40, and then at the following intervals.
+If you don't wear glasses or contacts, have no symptoms of eye trouble and are at a low risk of developing eye diseases, have a baseline eye exam around age 40.
+Then have an exam at the following intervals:

 - Every two to four years between 40 and 54 years